 Bridges are well-ventilated and are therefore rarely exposed to high temperatures in the event of a fire.
-If a truck were to catch fire would normally be unlikely to affect more back stays.
-Structural stability is thus not will be frequently be used by fuel trucks.
+If a truck were to catch fire on a cable-stayed bridge, the resultant blaze would normally be unlikely to affect more than one stay cable at a time - except where stay cables are closely grouped, for example, back stays.
+Structural stability is thus not generally a problem.
+However, some bridges are located in special environments - such as near fuel depots or oil refineries - where they will be frequently be used by fuel trucks.
 In such cases, improved fire resistance of stay cables may be justified to avoid loss of main tensile elements in the event of a fire.
 Typical fire or impact design considerations establish that the failure of one single stay cable should not lead to failure of the entire cable-stayed structure.
 The designer should also take into account the dynamic effects caused by the breakage of the stay.
 Additional measures might be required for grouped stay cables, where structural impact barriers are provided for protection.
 Alternatively the stay cable may also be fire rated using a special fire protection system.
 Contact BBR for further details.